jaqdaw/docker-on-a-stick/README.md

 Edit "doasconfig.sh" to suit your build, add packages, disable services, etc.

 Copy the "~/doasbuild" directory and contents to the USBDATA partition of your usb drive.
-Copy the "doas" directory (from wherever you put it) and contents to the USBDATA partition of your usb drive.
+Copy the "docker-on-a-stick" directory (from wherever you put it) and contents to the USBDATA partition of your usb drive.

 ## Run doas usb drive and configure

-Boot from usb drive, go to tty1 (CTRL-ALT-F1) and run "doasconfig.sh" from "/media/ubuntu/usbdata/doas" directory.
+Boot from usb drive, go to tty1 (CTRL-ALT-F1) and run "doasconfig.sh" from "/media/ubuntu/usbdata/docker-on-a-stick" directory.